Ilia-iman/FXmonster/wp-content/plugins/astra-sites/readme.txt

 == Frequently Asked Questions ==

-= Will the Astra Starter Sites work with my theme? =
+= Will the Starter Templates plugin work with my theme? =

-All the website demos are built using the Astra theme.
-Therefore, in order to use the Astra Starter Sites plugin and import a ready-to-use website, you will need to have the Astra theme installed.
+We've certainly used Astra to build all our starter templates and recommend you to do so.
+However, in Starter Templates 2.0 onward all the starter sites or individual page templates you import are theme independent and blend well with the theme you have.

-= Are all the starter sites free? =
+= Are all the starter templates FREE? =

 You get over 90+ FREE ready-to-use websites as of now.
-There are many more premium website demos that can be accessed when you purchase one of our Agency Bundles.
+There are many more premium website demos that can be accessed when you purchase one of our Agency Bundles - (i.e. either the Mini Agency or the Agency Bundles)

-= How can I import and install the starter sites? =
+= How can I install and import starter templates? =

-Here is an article that will help you [install and import Astra starter sites](https://wpastra.com/docs/installing-importing-astra-sites/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) on your website.
+Here is an article that will help you install and import [Starter Templates](https://wpastra.com/docs/installing-importing-astra-sites/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) on your website.

-= Can I import a website demo on an existing website? =
+= Can I import a website / page demo on an existing website? =

 It is recommended to install and import a website demo on a fresh WordPress installation or a blank website to avoid overriding of settings and page design.

+A page template can however be imported on an existing website as well.

-= Can I deactivate the Astra Starter Sites plugin after importing a website? =
+= Can I deactivate the Starter Templates plugin after importing a website? =

 Yes!
-The Astra Strater Sites plugin acts as a medium through which you can import and install a website from our cloud server.
+The Starter Templates plugin acts as a medium through which you can import and install a website from our cloud server.
 Once you have the website at your end, you can go ahead and deactivate the plugin.

 = Do I need to install any other plugin before importing a website? =

-You just need to activate the Astra theme and import the website through the Astra Starter Sites plugin.
-During the process of importing, you will come across a step in which you can install necessary plugins with one click.
+All you need to do is install the Starter Templates plugin and select the website demo you wish to import.
+While the site is being imported, you will come across a step in which the plugin asks you to click on a button that says Install plugins.
+This step will install and activate the necessary plugins.

 = Will you add more website demos? =